 Many of the supplements we consider taking for ourselves as we age can also be beneficial for our older dogs, although it’s important to consult with your veterinarian before adding any supplements to your dog’s diet.
 For example, glucosamine and chondroitin may protect cartilage in the joints.
 If your dog is suffering from osteoarthritis, adding a joint supplement with these ingredients to his diet could help him return to normal functioning (or close to it).
 Joint supplements like Glyde Mobility Chews are often used as an early intervention and throughout the progression of arthritis because they are safe for long-term use in most patients.

 Antioxidants are another potentially important supplement.
 Scientific studies have shown that, when combined with behavioral enrichment, antioxidants can improve memory and cognitive function in senior dogs.
 Supplements such as vitamins C and E can be added to your dog’s food, or you can consider using fruits and vegetables that are high in antioxidant content as training treats or snacks.
 Berries, like blueberries, raspberries, and blackberries, are near the top of the list of antioxidant-rich foods, as are apples such as Granny Smith and Red Delicious, and all will add beneficial prebiotic fibers, as well.
 Just be aware that not all foods are safe for your dog, so consult your veterinarian before adding anything you aren’t sure about.

 Long-chain polyunsaturated omega-3 fatty acids like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are great for older dogs with arthritis or cognition problems.
-These fatty acids are derived from fish oil, krill oil, or algae oil.
+These fatty acids are derived from fish oil, or shellfish, such as green-lipped mussels.
 The addition of omega-3 to the diet may help reduce inflammation in joints, help with the presence of any limping, and can also promote cell membrane health.

 If the thought of adding supplements to your dog’s diet is intimidating, you can also choose a high-quality commercial dog food formulated for senior dogs that already contains beneficial ingredients.
 According to Dr. Pan, “Generally speaking, senior dogs can benefit from products that contain high-quality protein, and optimal levels of vitamins, antioxidants, natural prebiotic fibers, omega-3 fatty acids, and glucosamine.”